 - Transformers: Revenge of the Fallen (featuring Megan Fox) shows one of the actors in a thong.
 It's John Turturro.

 - In My Father the Hero, there's a scene where the father meets up with his daughter poolside with her in a white one-piece swimsuit.
 Imagine his surprise when she gets up and it's revealed to be a thong bottom....
 In one version, a much more modest suit is digitally superimposed, which makes the entire scene farcical as the father character overreacts to a perfectly normal swimsuit.
+To put things in perspective, the actress playing the daughter was only 14-15 at the time of filming.

 - In the 1980's action series SOBS, two members of the Heroes "R" Us unit strip off to follow the villains into the water.
 When the chase ends up back on land, one of them realises his colleague is effectively "bottomless" as he's just wearing a thong.
 When the embarrassed colleague asks for help covering up, he replies, "And deprive all these tourists of a chance to see the Eighth and Ninth Wonders of the World?"